to your ISP

 CAUTION: If you do not follow

 an S-Register setting with &W, the setting will be retained only

 until the next reset or power off.

-- If Dialback is enabled at the host Courier 56K Business Modems
+- If Dialback is enabled at the host Courier 56K Corporate modems

-site, set your modem to answer the host Courier 56K Business Modem when
+site, set your modem to answer the host Courier 56K Corporate modem when

 it dials back.

 For your modem to

 |To answer the Dialback call